Skip to main content

 • Your (or the person you care for's) date of birth

 I have changed my GP Practice.
-How can I transfer my PATCHS account to the new practice?
+How can I transfer my Patchs account to the new practice?

 If you're a Patchs patient who has moved to a new GP practice and want to transfer your Patchs account, you can do this from your NEW practice's Patchs landing page.